 - Isolation – Intentionally preventing residents from receiving phone calls, mail, or visitors without medical reason to do so.

 Since no one is there to know what goes on at all times besides nursing home staff and the residents, it’s hard to know if abuse is occurring.
 Residents may be hesitant to speak out due to a lack of understanding, threats made by their abusers, or the shame of being a victim.
-Nursing homes are inspected on a regular basis, but it’s difficult for an inspector to see everything and they aren’t there all the time to witness any changes in the residents or to see what goes on behind the scenes.
+Nursing homes are inspected on a regular basis, but it’s difficult for an inspector to be able to see everything, plus, they aren’t in the premises all the time to witness any changes in the residents or to see what goes on behind closed doors.
 As a loved one to the resident, it’s important for you to be vigilant in noticing signs of potential abuse and neglect.
-The following are some common signs of nursing home abuse and neglect:
+The following are some common signs:

 - Abnormal bruising and other unexplained injuries